 Injury, illness, medical conditions, impairment/disability, concussion, sleep, dietary needs, skin checks.

-Mind Matters education series, PCA Mental Health Ambassadors, new PCA stress free app, signposting for support with emotional management and mental health concerns and conditions.
+Mind Matters education series, PCA Mental Health Ambassadors, PCA stress free app, signposting for support with emotional management and mental health concerns and conditions.

 The Mind Matters tutorials were launched in 2012 with the aim to educate PCA members about various effects and consequences on mental health through everyday stresses.